-Lateral collateral ligament (LCL) sprain
+Lateral Collateral Ligament (LCL) sprain

-- Grade 1: Symptoms in this grade include tenderness over the ligament on the outside of the knee.
+- Grade 1: This is a minor tear.
+Symptoms in this grade include tenderness over the ligament.
 In most cases, there is little or no swelling.
-Pain is felt, though no joint laxity when the knee is bent to 30 degrees and force is applied to the inside of the knee.
+Pain is felt, though no joint instability is appreciated.

-- Grade 3: Injury in this grade will be a complete tear of the ligament.
-Pain in this grade can be experienced less than pain in grade two.
+- Grade 3:This is a major tear.
+Injury in this grade will be a complete tear of the ligament.
+In complete tears there may be less pain than in partial tears.
 Stressing the knee will reveal significant joint laxity.